 The new paradigm built a head of steam under the name of Operational Research: “Operational Research is the application of the methods of science to complex problems arising in the direction and management of large systems of men, machines, materials and money, in industry, business and defence.

-The distinctive approach is to develop a scientifc model of the system, incorporating measurements of the factors such as choice and risk, with which to predict and compare the outcomes of alternative decision strategies or controls.
-The purpose is to help management determine its policy and actions scientifcally.” (page 28)
+The distinctive approach is to develop a scientific model of the system, incorporating measurements of the factors such as choice and risk, with which to predict and compare the outcomes of alternative decision strategies or controls.
+The purpose is to help management determine its policy and actions scientifically.” (page 28)